 During the winter, things can get blown around, and you may accumulate dust, dirt, and grime on and around your air conditioner.
 In the spring, we’ll be able to clean everything out so that nothing gets in the way of performance.
 Plus, your indoor air quality will be better.

-At Gilmore Heating Air and Solar in Placerville, many of our maintenance appointments are routine, but occasionally we do find a bigger concern.
+At Gilmore Heating Air and Plumbing in Placerville, many of our maintenance appointments are routine, but occasionally we do find a bigger concern.
 In this case, we’ll need time to figure out what’s going on and resolve it.
 Our schedule is more open in early spring, and we’ll likely be able to handle things right away if you call during that time of year.
 Remember, the sooner you call about an issue, the more likely it is that you can catch it while it is still small.

 Count on Us

-Turn to Gilmore Heating Air and Solar if you live in the Greater Placerville region.
-We’ve been serving customers since 1979, and our services include those related to heating, cooling, solar and plumbing.
+Turn to Gilmore Heating Air and Plumbing if you live in the Greater Placerville region.
+We’ve been serving customers since 1979, and our services include those related to heating, cooling, and plumbing.
 Our skilled technicians are also trained in the roofing and insulation fields.
 We’d be happy to help in any way whether you require an installation, repair, or service.
 Give us a call to arrange a convenient time for us to visit you.

 Air filters trap dirt and other particles before they enter the ductwork of a central AC unit.
 In a pet-free, smoke-free household, the filter should be replaced every three months.
 Many homeowners find this easy to do themselves while others rely on an HVAC company to do it as a part of preventative maintenance.
 Those who neglect the filter may want to consider the following points.